Interested in attending PIMS?

 Are you interesting in being paired with another incoming student?
 Complete the roommate form and submit to the Admission Department via fax (412-362-1684) or email Amy (email@example.com).
 Click here to view the form.

 On the application for admission, there is an option to request to receive the funeral home list.
-This is a list of local funeral homes that are willing to house you in exchange for you working for them while attending school.
-Please be sure to check that option when you submit your application and Ms. Andrea Egbert will forward you that list once you have a completed application on file.
+This is a list of local funeral homes that are willing to house PIMS students in exchange for the student working for them while attending school.
+Please be sure to check that option when you submit your application and Ms. Amy Greenaway will forward you that list once you have a completed application on file.